 I became good at speaking to groups when, as a young man, I had to take museum tours for visitors day after day.
 Many had come into the museum just to get out of the rain.
 I had to understand their motivation in order to connect with them.
 Although I became very skilled at presenting, I’m better at facilitating groups and helping manage the learning process.
 I enjoy taking a project through to a conclusion.
 I’m very thorough and always practical.
 I bring an understanding of the ‘science’ of learning to the ‘art’ of teaching.
 I take pride in modeling the methods I promote.

 I’m unique in working in prominent roles across three different sectors: education, professional football and technology.
 I have authored or co-authored books, two of which became best-sellers.
 I’ve written on a variety of topics including books on learning, brain development, happiness, parenting and the culture of high performing schools.
-I also direct and produce high quality video for schools and training organisations.
+I also direct and heve produced high quality video for schools and training organisations.
 I do presentations to different audiences and on different topics.
 Here’s one I did for the Do Lectures in a steamy tent in West Wales!

 For ten years I was chair of Alite Ltd, a company which was at the forefront of developing learning in schools.
 During this time I collaborated with teachers, school leaders and other developers to produce a radical and successful approach to learning to learn, a well-being programme called The H Factor and a curriculum design model.
-I continue to see my original Accelerated Learning cycle re-badged and used by corporations and training providers.
+I continue to see my original Accelerated Learning cycle re-badged and used – ad sometimes mis-used by corporations and training providers.

 I’m also an Education Director for Frog Education Ltd. Frog are one of the worlds most successful providers of virtual learning environments and my part-time role is to help shape product design and implementation.
 With this help Frog products are now being built from proven learning principles.

-For over fifteen years I’ve been the designated learning consultant to the Football Association.
+For over twenty years I’ve been the designated learning consultant to the Football Association.
 I helped design and deliver the worlds’ first Elite Coaches course, directed their UEFA Pro Licence – the top qualification in football – towards a competency based approach and authored a Develop the Developers programme.
 The work with the FA has impacted on each of the 30,000 members of the Licensed Coaches Club.
 Most of my current work is based around design and delivery of the FA UEFA Pro Licence.

 In my spare time I love to do more of the above especially if I can run around as I do so.
 I like real ale and real pubs, loud bands and snow on the hill tops.
 I’m an exiled Scot.